 The product that raised the bar for couples’ toys to a whole new level back in 2008, We-Vibe has become an industry icon.
 Although the later versions are far more advanced, I think the collector of tomorrow will value the original – with its lavish big box packaging – over its predecessors.

-* The Great Giana Sisters was withdrawn from sale, allegedly due to pressure from Nintendo, who considered it a direct rip off of Super Mario Brothers.
-Which it pretty much was (and to be fair, Rainbow Arts didn’t exactly help themselves here, opting to go with a coverline of ‘The Brothers Are History’).
+* The Great Giana Sisters was withdrawn from sale, allegedly due to pressure from Nintendo, who considered it was inspired rather too much by Super Mario Brothers.
+And Rainbow Arts didn’t exactly help themselves here, opting to go with a coverline of ‘The Brothers Are History’.